wonjunee/design-AB-test/README.md

 ####Duration vs. Exposure

-The fraction of traffic I would divert to this experiment is 1 (from 0 to 1).
-Given this fraction, I need 685,325 / 40,000 = 17.13 -> 18 days to run the experiment.
+The fraction of traffic I would divert to this experiment is .5 (from 0 to 1).
+Given this fraction, I need 685,325 / 40,000 = 34.__ -> 35 days to run the experiment.

-Give your reasoning for the fraction you chose to divert.
-How risky do you think this experiment would be for Udacity?
+*Give your reasoning for the fraction you chose to divert.
+How risky do you think this experiment would be for Udacity?*

+Only 50% will be affected and the change due to the experiment is small, so it won't cause too much trouble in the overall business.
+Furthermore, 35 days of the experiment is the enough amount of time to really know if the change really affects the users' decisions to take the course.

 ###Experiment Analysis
 ####Sanity Checks

+'''
 Number of cookies: Lower bound = 0.4988, Upper bound = 0.5012, Observed = 0.5006: Passed
 SE = sqrt( p * (1-p) * (1/Number of Control Pageviews + 1/Number of Experiment Pageviews)
 = sqrt( 0.5 * 0.5 * (1/344660 + 1/345543) = 0.0006